 Intuitively, for any natural number $x$ an \emph{informant for a language $L$} answers the question whether $x \in L$ in finite time.
 More precisely, for every natural number $x$ the informant $I$ has either $(x,1)$ or $(x,0)$ in its range, where the first is interpreted as $x\in L$ and the second as $x \notin L$, respectively.

 \begin{definition} \begin{enumerate} \item Let $f \in \IfiSeq{(\Nttwo)}$.
 We denote by

 the sets of all natural numbers, about which $f$ gives some positive or negative information, respectively. \item Let $L$ be a language.
 We call every function $I: \N \to \Nttwo$ such that $\ps(I) \cup \ng(I) = \N$ and $\ps(I) \cap \ng(I) = \varnothing$ an \emph{informant}.
-Further, we denote by $\CalI$ the set of all informants and the \emph{set of all informants for the language $L$} is defined as
+Further, we denote by $\CalI$ the set of all informant and the \emph{set of all informant for the language $L$} is defined as

 \item Let $I$ be an informant.
 If for every time $t \in \N$ reveals information about $t$ itself, for short $\pr_1(I(t))=t$, we call $I$ a \emph{canonical informant}. \end{enumerate} \end{definition}